last updated on: 15th Jan 2016

 Also, reflecting the ecumenical nature of new forms of church, a strategy team for the county and city to steer the vision (called a FEAST) has met since 2010.
 Read more on this vision, plus at the end of the paper a host of frequently asked questions here.

-For a further introduction to Fresh Expressions and examples of what is going on click on the video's below (each ten minutes long, the second follows on from the first).
-Or keep reading below the videos for more details on supporting Fresh Expressions in Leicester and Leicestershire:
+For a further introduction to fresh expressions of Church and examples of what is going on click on the video's below (each ten minutes long, the second follows on from the first).
+Or keep reading below the videos for more details on supporting fresh expressions in Leicester and Leicestershire:

-Are you involved in leading a Fresh Expression?
+Are you involved in leading a fresh expression of Church?
 Are you passionate about reaching beyond the church community in imaginative ways, to impact people’s lives with the message of new life offered by Jesus Christ?
-If the answer to either of these is ‘yes’, then LIFE may be for you.
-Meeting in three strands (new monastic, Messy Church and Cafe Church) LIFE (Leicestershire Implementing in Fresh Expressions) is a support, encouragement and resourcing group for those involved in a wide range of new forms of being church.
-If you’re not currently involved, and would like to be, contact Barry here.
+If the answer to either of these is ‘yes’, then one of these groups may be for you.
+Meeting in three geographical areas around the Diocese, these groups are a form of support, encouragement and resourcing group for those involved in a wide range of new forms of being church.
+If you’re not currently involved, and would like to be, contact Mads.Morgan@leccofe.org or Matt.Pitt@leccofe.org or Jonathan.Dowman@leccofe.org

 Share the Guide Website